eventespresso/event-espresso-core/tests/checklists/test-ticket-editor-subtotal-calcs.md

 * [ ] Verify the final total for the amount displayed is correct.
 * [ ] Click the taxable ticket checkbox
 * [ ] Verify the subtotal, taxable amount, and total is correct.
+* [ ] Do the same tests as above but for different currency settings.